Full width project banner image

 Step five: Dispute resolution

 What if the tenant still doesn't leave?
-Before approaching the Queensland Civil and Administrative Tribunal (QCAT), the parties must seek dispute resolution through the Residential Tenancies Authority (RTA).
+The parties generally won't go straight to the Queensland Civil and Administrative Tribunal (QCAT).
+They usually have to seek dispute resolution through the Residential Tenancies Authority (RTA).

 If the parties can come to an agreement through the conciliation process, the RTA will document the agreement.